-Total of 1735 approved drug molecules having a molecular weight of less than 700 MW downloaded from Drugbank (Wishart et al., 2018).
+Total of 1735 approved drug molecules having a molecular weight of less than 700 MW downloaded from Drugbank [19].
 The drug structures downloaded in 2D-SDF format.
-The Ligand molecules subjected to optimization of Gasteiger charges and MMFF94 force-field using steepest descents followed by conjugate gradient minimization at 400 modes using OpenBabel and customized python script "prepare_ligand.py" script provided by AutoDockTool 4.0 utilities.
+The drug molecules subjected to optimization of Gasteiger charges and MMFF94 force-field using steepest descents followed by conjugate gradient minimization at 400 modes using OpenBabel and customized python script "prepare_ligand.py" script provided by AutoDockTool 4.0 utilities.
 Subsequently, the structures were converted to 3D-PDBQT format using MGL Tools for Autodock provided by The Scripps Research Institute.